ManishMittal/ionic-speed-dial/README.md

 ```

-Add the module `ionic-speed-dial` to your application dependencies:
+Add the module `ionic-speed-dial` to your application dependencies in your app.js:

 ```javascript